 Choose a name

-NYDOS PLLC name requirements
+What are the NYDOS PLLC name rules?

 NYDOS has three main requirements for NY PLLC names:

-- Cannot conflict with other names registered with NYDOS.
+Cannot conflict with other names registered with NYDOS.

-- Must end with “Professional Limited Liability Company,” “Limited Liability Company,” “PLLC,” “LLC,” “P.L.L.C.” or “L.L.C.”
+Must end with “Professional Limited Liability Company,” “Limited Liability Company,” “PLLC,” “LLC,” “P.L.L.C.” or “L.L.C.”

-NYSED PLLC name requirements
+What are the NYSED PLLC name rules?

-NYSED’s New York PLLC NYSED’s naming rules are more onerous.
+NYSED’s New York PLLC naming rules are more onerous.
 The PLLC name must contain the profession or professions the PLLC will practice.
 The name also cannot be “misleading” or contain claims of superiority.
 Sounds pretty straightforward? — Wrong!
 The way NYSED interprets some of these naming restrictions is confounding.
 Here are a few examples:

-- Licensed mental health counselors cannot use “LMHC,” but licensed clinical social workers can use “LCSW.”
+Licensed mental health counselors cannot use “LMHC,” but licensed clinical social workers can use “LCSW.”

-- Cannot use made-up words (which NYSED considers any word that is not in the dictionary).
+Cannot use made-up words (which NYSED considers any word that is not in the dictionary).

-- Use of “and,” “&” and “/” are restricted.
+Use of “and,” “&” and “/” are restricted.

-- Use of plural words is restricted.
+Use of plural words is restricted.

-- Use of terms that suggest a result, such as “be well” are prohibited.
+Use of terms that suggest a result, such as “be well” are prohibited.

-- Use of “MD” requires actual MD degree (not just an equivalent).
+Use of “MD” requires actual MD degree (not just an equivalent).

-- Cannot use “hospital,” “clinic” or “center” unless a veterinary practice.
+Cannot use “hospital,” “clinic” or “center” unless a veterinary practice.

-- Cannot use words NYSED considers undignified or inappropriate.
+Cannot use words NYSED considers undignified or inappropriate.

-- Cannot use “advanced,” “best,” “exceptional,” “expert,” “outstanding,” “premier,” “special,” “super,” or “ultimate.”
+Cannot use “advanced,” “best,” “exceptional,” “expert,” “outstanding,” “premier,” “special,” “super,” or “ultimate.”

 Attorney PLLC names are not subject to NYSED rules.
 They need to meet the requirements of the Rules of Professional Conduct.
-If you’re an lawyer, you went through this in law school.
+If you’re a lawyer, you went through this in law school.
 But if you were admitted before 2020, you should be aware that the rules have been revised to permit tradenames.

 A PLLC’s articles of organization is its birth certificate.
 It lists the PLLC’s name, who owns it, who manages it, how it is managed, and relevant addresses, amongst other things.
 You may draft your own, or use the form available on the NYDOS website.